 7. Appear as a Podcast Guest

-Podcasts are great free advertising strategies because they are specifically chosen by their listeners.
+Podcasts are great free advertising strategies because their listeners specifically choose them.
 People don’t listen to podcasts that have nothing to do with their interests or hobbies.
 Appearing on a podcast allows you to advertise directly to your target audience.
-It’s up to you decide whether to reach out to the most popular podcast for your audience or the most niche.
-Actually, you might as well choose both since appearing on podcasts is completely free.
+It’s up to you to decide whether to reach out to the most popular podcast for your audience or the most niche.
+You might as well choose both since appearing on podcasts is entirely free.

 8. Swap Leads with a Partner

 Podcasts are just one example of another business that shares your target audience.
 But they aren’t your competitor because they don’t sell a similar product or service.
 Odds are, plenty of other businesses fit this criterion: they share your target audience but aren’t your competitor.